CroLinuxGamer/Dotfiles/README.md

 I made it's configuration to look similar to `pure` zsh theme.

+Here is [config](.p10k.zsh).
+You need to save the file in your home directory.

+> you can see the theme clearly in terminal screenshot and in the gif

 ## .profile

+A very besic .profile that just enables mangohud.

+Here is [config](.profile).
+You need to save it in your home folder.

+> no need for screenshot

 ## .xinitrc

+I use startx for starting my x server so ofcourse that I have `xinitrc`.

+I lauch quite a bit of programs with is, so here is the list:

+- dunst
+- mpd
+- xsetroot
+- xrandr
+- transmission-daemon
+- polkit
+- bspwm

+Here is [config](.xinitrc).
+You need to save the file in your home folder.

+> no screenshot

 ## .zprofile

+From here I launch startx on boot so you need it if you are going to use startx with my config.

+Here is [config](.zprofile).
+You need to save the file in your home folder.

+> no screenshot here either

 ## .zshenv

+This is where I save all my enviromental variables and export my custom folder to path to be able to use my scrpts like regular commands terminal.

+I also export lf icons here so that it can use a lot of different icons.

+Here is [config](.zshenv).
+You need to save the file in your home folder.

+> no screenshot

 ## .zshrc

+My zsh config that I configured completely to my liking.

+You will need a couple of zsh plugins so i will list them here:

+- zsh-syntax-highlighting.
+- zsh-history-substring-search
+- zsh-theme-powerlevel10k

+And it is preferred that you save my or your aliases in `~/.zsh/aliasrc` file with my zsh config.

+Here is [config](.zshrc).
+You need to save the file in your home folder.

+> no screenshot